Polaroid Go review: instant fun & convenience at a small cost

 Polaroid Go handling & design

-As the world’s smallest instant camera at 4.1 inches , 3.3 inches wide, and 2.4 inches tall, the Polaroid Go makes compact efficiency its middle name.
+As the world’s smallest instant camera at 4.1 inches long, 3.3 inches wide, and 2.4 inches tall, the Polaroid Go makes compact efficiency its middle name.
 With the camera in hand, all the buttons you’d need—shutter, flash, and power—are situated together on the right side while the viewfinder is on the left.

 On the front of the camera, the lens sits center, flanked by the flash on the left and the viewfinder on the right—the latter doubles as a selfie mirror thanks to a reflective coating.
-Because of the compact nature, I sometimes found my finger obscuring the flash, but overall, I appreciated the size of the Go, which felt manageable.
+Because of the compact , I sometimes found my finger obscuring the flash, but overall, I appreciated the size of the Go, which felt manageable.
 However, I do have fairly small hands, so I could see how the diminutive size of this camera could be a major point of frustration.

 polaroid go review